steve-stnhbr/visWS22/README.md

 Recommended IDE: Webstorm (free educational version available using TU Wien e-mail address)

+*Important*: do not run index.html from the file system!
+Only execute it from inside WebStorm (by selecting a browser icon from the top right panel that appears when you open index.html) or from hosting the project within another web server.
+Opening index.html directly in the browser without a server will result in an error when trying to load the the .essl shader files.

 ## Shaders

 .essl is the OpenGL ES shading language.
 Shader files should all be located in the folder 'shaders' and end with '.essl'.